Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 After subtracting the image from the background, anTrax segments the image into foreground and background, with the foreground being composed of several connected components ('blobs').
 This is a multi-parameter process that should be tuned for each experiment.

-On the ***Segmentation*** tab, several of the segmentation parameter can be tuned, while displaying the results.
+On the ***Segmentation*** tab, several of the segmentation parameters can be tuned, while displaying the results.
 The control parameters include:

 * ***Segmentation threshold:*** in units of gray value difference between image and background.